AndyObtiva/glimmer_commerce/README.md

-# Glimmer Commerce
+# Glimmer Commerce (E-commerce Exercise Web App)
-## Rails Web App for Building Rails SPAs in Frontend Ruby with Glimmer DSL for Web at Wroclove.rb Ruby Conference 2026
+## Wroclove.rb 2026 Workshop: Building Rails SPAs in Frontend Ruby with Glimmer DSL for Web
-### Author: Andy Maleh (Fukuoka 2022/2025 Winner / RubyConf/RailsConf Speaker / Ruby OSS Author / MS in Software Engineering)
+### Author: Andy Maleh (Fukuoka 2022/2025 Winner / MS in Software Engineering)

 Glimmer Commerce is a Ruby on Rails e-commerce web application that will be developed through a series of step-by-step exercises at the Wroclove.rb 2026 Ruby Conference using [Opal Ruby](https://opalrb.com/) in the Frontend of Rails and [Glimmer DSL for Web](https://github.com/AndyObtiva/glimmer-dsl-web), a Ruby-in-the-Browser Frontend Framework for Rails that [won a Fukuoka Prefecture Future IT Initiative 2025 award](https://andymaleh.blogspot.com/2025/01/glimmer-dsl-for-web-wins-in-fukuoka.html) by Matz, the creator of Ruby, and other Fukuoka competition judges.

-Please make sure to setup this project on your machine ahead of the conference workshop, as per the setup instructions below.

-Check back on April 15, 2026 (2 days before the workshop) to pull the most up-to-date version of this project's code before the workshop takes place on April 17, 2026 at 14:00.
+**[IMPORTANT]** Please make sure to set up this project on your machine ahead of the conference workshop, as per the setup instructions below, as there is no guarantee that there would be Internet at the event.
+That has to be done after April 15, 2026 00:00 Eastern Time (06:00 in Wroclaw, Poland) to pull the most up-to-date version of this project's code before the workshop takes place on April 17, 2026 at 14:00.
+There will be a USB thumb drive at the event just in case some attendees drop in without having pre-downloaded the GitHub repo, but it would still be better for others to set up the repo ahead of the event.

 Given that the Wroclove.rb event will be a workshop, we will quickly hit the ground running at the event through a series of hands-on exercises without going through a long presentation, so it would be recommended that you familiarize yourself with [Glimmer DSL for Web](https://github.com/AndyObtiva/glimmer-dsl-web) in advance by going through some project material on your own first:
-- [Required] Fukuoka Prefecture Future IT Initiative 2025 Award Slide Deck: https://andymaleh.blogspot.com/2025/01/glimmer-dsl-for-web-wins-in-fukuoka.html
+- [Required] Fukuoka Prefecture Future IT Initiative 2025 Award Presentation Slides: https://andymaleh.blogspot.com/2025/01/glimmer-dsl-for-web-wins-in-fukuoka.html
 - [Optional] Glimmer DSL for Web GitHub: https://github.com/AndyObtiva/glimmer-dsl-web (if possible, read through Usage, Hello World, Hello Button, Hello Observer Data-Binding, Hello Form MVP, and Hello glimmer_component Rails Helper!)
 - [Optional] Frontend Ruby with Glimmer DSL for Web at Ruby on Rio 2025-06-06: https://www.youtube.com/watch?v=LY6ulYICuzE
 - [Optional] Frontend Ruby with Glimmer DSL for Web at /dev/mtl 2024: https://www.youtube.com/watch?v=J2VIY9DMJo4

 ## Setup Instructions

+**[IMPORTANT]** The repo must be pulled after April 15, 2026 00:00 Eastern Time (06:00 in Wroclaw, Poland) to ensure having the most up to date code that is required for the workshop as there is no guarantee that there would be Internet at the event.
+There will be a USB thumb drive at the event just in case some attendees drop in without having pre-downloaded the GitHub repo, but it would still be better for others to set up the repo ahead of the event.

 Run:
 ```
 git clone https://github.com/AndyObtiva/glimmer_commerce.git
 cd glimmer_commerce
+git fetch origin
 bundle
 rails db:setup
 rails s
 ```

-Visit localhost:3000, click test button, and make sure you see a message confirming test success, to ensure Opal Ruby is working in the Frontend of the Rails web application.
+Visit http://localhost:3000/ , click the test button, and make sure you see a message confirming test success, to ensure Opal Ruby is working in the Frontend of the Rails web application.

-Check back on April 15, 2026 (2 days before the workshop) to pull the most up-to-date version of this project's code before the workshop takes place on April 17, 2026 at 14:00:
+**[IMPORTANT]** If you have set up the project already in advance and later discover a new version has been uploaded to the repo, please follow these instructions to update your repo and project:

 ```
+cd glimmer_commerce
+git fetch origin
 git pull
 rails db:drop
 rails db:create